Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-We can use it with the `@UseGuards(AuthGuard)` decorator the in resolver in the same way we usually use it for regular REST in Nuxt.js:
+We can use it with the `@UseGuards(AuthGuard)` decorator in the resolver in the same way we use it for regular REST in Nuxt.js:

 ````typescript
 @UseGuards(AuthGuard)